pipe-cd/pipecd/docs/content/en/docs-dev/user-guide/installation/install-controlplane.md

 Control Plane Architecture
 </p>

-The Control Plane of PipeCD constructed by serval components as the above graph (for more in detail please read [Control Plane architecture overview docs](/docs/user-guide/managing-controlplane/architecture-overview/)).
-As mentioned in the graph, the data can be stored in one of the provided fully-managed or self-managed services.
+The Control Plane of PipeCD is constructed by several components, as shown in the above graph (for more in detail please read [Control Plane architecture overview docs](/docs/user-guide/managing-controlplane/architecture-overview/)).
+As mentioned in the graph, the PipeCD's data can be stored in one of the provided fully-managed or self-managed services.
 So you have to decide which kind of [data store](/docs/user-guide/managing-controlplane/architecture-overview/#data-store) and [file store](/docs/user-guide/managing-controlplane/architecture-overview/#file-store) you want to use and prepare a Control Plane configuration file suitable for that choice.

 #### Using Firestore and GCS